pythonph/pycon-organizer-manual/documentation.md

 ## Responsibilities

-- Finding a local videographer/photographer for PyCon
+- Finding a local videographer and photographer for PyCon
 - Responsible for writing a blog post on PyCon.
 - Responsible for updating website once the images and videos are available